TDHolmes/tdholmes.github.io/README.md

 too much of my time.

-## PyBot
+## [PiBot][PiBot Project Link]

-The PiBot project is a collaboration between myself and Broderick Carlin.
+The PiBot project is a collaboration between myself and [Broderick Carlin][Broderick Link].
 The goal of the PiBot project is to enable the maker community with an easy to use, but powerful robot platform.
 It does this by off-loading the motor driver logic as well as the distance and velocity calculation to our co-processor, allowing the users processor to handle more important tasks.

 This project uses the NXP MKL03Z32VFK4, a M0+ processor.
 I wrote the firmware while Broderick is responsible for the board design.
 The initial firmware is complete, but the board design is still in progress.
-More information as well as the firmware, unit tests, and board files for this project can be found here on the GitHub page.
+More information as well as the firmware, unit tests, and board files for this project can be found [here][PiBot Project Link] on the GitHub page.

+![alt text][PiBot Current Board Layout]

 [Broderick Link]: https://www.linkedin.com/in/broderick-carlin-90707879/